Tengo-coin/worldview/config/default/common/config/metadata/stories/hls_intro/step007.md

-Swipe left and right to compare and contrast the imagery from MODIS on the left (A) side, and the Sentinel 2A and B imagery on the right (B) side showing the Palm Islands in Dubai.
+The HLS project focuses on retrieving surface reflectance over land masses (excluding Antarctica), but will also include coastal zones and inland water.
+Each grid cell shown here represents an area with a potential satellite observation.
+Worldview will initially provide access to the Sentinel 2A and 2B layer; and the Landsat layer, will be available soon.